VURITISARATHCHANDRA/VURITISARATHCHANDRA/README.md

 - 👀 I’m interested in MACHINE LEARNING
 - 🌱 I’m currently learning ABOUT ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING
 - 💞️ I’m looking to collaborate on MLDOMAIN
-- 📫 How to mail me sarathchandravurity@gmail,com
+- 📫 ypu can mail me sarathchandravurity@gmail,com
 - 😄 Pronouns: SURYA
 - ⚡ Fun fact: EVRYTHING IS EASY